jowens-axway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apip_relnotes.md

 ## New features and enhancements

-### Sample Helm chart for Axway Managed Cloud (Internal release only)

-* The sample helm chart, once configured for the Axway Managed Cloud Azure environment will allow easier installation of API Portal in this environment.
-* It is currently intended for use by the Axway Managed Cloud team in an Azure environment only.
-* In a future update, this sample will be genericized and made available to external customers.

 ### Unattended mode enhanced to use a configuration file for parameters

 * Unattended mode uses a total of 24 parameters, all of which must be specified on the command line.